svaksha/Julia.jl/Statistics.md

 - [Loss.jl](https://github.com/johnmyleswhite/Loss.jl) :: General functions for estimating loss functions inspired by Kaggle's release of code for many common metrics.
 - [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) :: This package collects code for quantitative economic modeling.
 It is currently comprised of two main parts: 1.
 A toolbox of routines useful when doing economics and 2.
 Implementations of types and solution methods for common economic models.
    - [Quantitative economic modelling](http://quant-econ.net/jl/index.html) lecture series in Julia language, designed and written by Thomas J. Sargent and John Stachurski, that is freely available as a [PDF](http://quant-econ.net/_static/pdfs/jl-quant-econ.pdf) file too.
+- [SolveDSGE](https://github.com/RJDennis/SolveDSGE) :: The package contains a variety of methods for solving Dynamic Stochastic General Equilibrium (DSGE) models to to first- or second-order accuracy.
+It will be of most interest to macro-economists, but others may find the routines for reordering the complex Schur form and the generalized complex Schur form useful.
 - [TimeSeries.jl](https://github.com/JuliaStats/TimeSeries.jl) :: Time-series toolkit for Julia.
 - [TimeModels.jl](https://github.com/JuliaStats/TimeModels.jl) :: Modeling time series in Julia.
 - [TimeData.jl](https://github.com/cgroll/TimeData.jl) :: This package provides fast, robust and convenient representation of time series data.